The Artist

-From an early age Carole has been fascinated with nature, as a young child growing up around the Cotswolds and Malvern Hills, with its sounds and smells, breathing in the sites of the natural world.
+As a child she lived around the amazing countryside of the Cotswolds and Malvern Hills, and grew up observing nature in all it’s forms everyday, and the fascination for animals and plants with many sounds and smells, breathing in the sites of the natural world.

 EXHIBITIONS